sammydowds/client-side-compare/README.md

 - Only one vote per browser session

 ## Fetches to Github
 For each framework, the following fetches are made to the Github API at https://api.github.com.
-In total, this results in 8 API calls to the 'search' endpoint, and 4 API calls to the 'repos' endpoint when the main components mounts.
+In total, this results in 8 API calls to the 'search' endpoint, and 4 API calls to the 'repos' endpoint when the main component mounts.

 Docs for more on each endpoint:
 - Search API: https://developer.github.com/v3/search/ (Used for finding the issues) powerful